 Knowing when you have to let an employee go will stop you from making poor management decisions and help you avoid facing legal issues for wrongful termination.

-With that in mind, here are four scenarios when employee termination might be necessary.
+With that in mind, here are some scenarios when employee termination might be necessary.

 Poor performance

-However, hanging on to people who still aren’t pulling their weight after multiple chances to improve will hold your company back and drain your resources.
+Hanging on to people who aren’t pulling their weight after multiple chances to improve will hold your company back and drain your resources.

-If you’ve provided plenty of support and guidance (e.g., a performance improvement plan) and an employee still consistently fails to fulfill the duties in their job description or hit their targets, letting go is the only real option.
+If you’ve provided plenty of support and guidance (e.g., a performance improvement plan) and an employee still consistently shows performance issues or fails to hit their sales goals, letting go is the only real option.

 Serious misconduct

-Serious violations of company policies, ethical standards or codes of conduct are often best addressed with layoffs.
+Serious violations of company policies, ethical standards or codes of conduct are often best addressed with termination.

 Repeated warnings can lose their effectiveness.
 Set a positive tone for your business by following through with actions when someone abuses the code of conduct.

 Misconduct is a broad term and your employee handbook will dictate what’s unacceptable.
-However, common forms include the defacing or theft of company property, bullying, misuse of social media and ignoring health and safety procedures.
+However, common forms include:

 Some misconduct can warrant further legal action, such as sexual harassment, stealing and selling client information.